com372-14/com372-14.github.io/about.md

 title: About
 ---

-**DMD1070: Foundations of Web Design** is a course offered at the [University of Connecticut – Stamford](http://stamford.uconn.edu/) and taught by [Adam D. Scott](http://adamdscott.com/).
+**COM372: Web Design and Development** is a course offered at [Saint Joseph's University](http://www.sju.edu/) and taught by [Kelly Anne Pipe](http://kapipe.com/).

-## Contributing

-Contributions to the DMD1070 curriculum are welcomed in the form of both issues and pull requests.

-### Issues

-See ways the course could be improved?
-Are you a student who finds a particular topic confusing?
-Did I gloss over some of the material?
-[File an issue](https://github.com/DMD1070/DMD1070.github.io/issues)

-### Pull Requests

-Have really specific ideas for making the course better?
-Know a better resource?
-Found a spelling error?
-Want to help the design or accessibility of the site?
-File a pull request and help me make the class better.

 ## Credits

+This course website has been forked from [Adam Scott's](http://adamdscott.com/) [DMD1070: Foundations of Web Design](https://github.com/DMD1070/DMD1070.github.io).
+Much of the curriculum and activities are taken from that course.

+The original syllabus for this course was developed by [Tim Lockridge](http://www.timlockridge.com/).

 There are other web design curriculums which this one is indebted to.
 They include: